 The message some of us have received in the church world was that church isn’t the place for questions.
 Really?
 If we can’t ask the tough, keep-you-awake-at-night questions within our faith communities, then what good are said faith communities?

 We value questions.
 We value the conversations that come with questions.

-We’ll listen to and wrestle with one another’s questions.
+We’ll listen to and wrestle with one another’s questions and learn from them.